pawitpr/sc/README.md

 ### Fork of the sc Spreadsheet Calculator version 7.16

 `sc` is a free curses-based spreadsheet program that uses key bindings similar to vi and less.
 For more information on `sc` please see the [`README`](https://github.com/n-t-roff/sc/blob/master/README) file.
-This is a mirror of the latest source code version 7.16 from September 2002 which can be found at [http://www.ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz](http://www.ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz).
+This is a fork of the latest source code version 7.16 from September 2002 which can be found at [http://www.ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz](http://www.ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz).
+No major modifications
-By intention no functional modifications (e.g. new features) are planned to be done in this repository except when necessary.
+are planned to be done in this repository except when necessary.
 The following